taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ### What does this character want?

+Rajue was born in a small underground city ruled by a madman.
+His parents were one of the many people turned into slaves by their city ruler.
+When food supplies run short in the city, even after sending 50% of their able-bodied, over 18 population into orbit to work on the Space University Station construction, the madman ruler decides to kill all remaining adult male slaves.
+Rajue was forced to watch the execution of his father, and the fathers of his friends.
+After that, the madman ruler takes numerous female slaves and creates a harem.

 Rajue wants to get educated and rich as fast as possible, so that he never has to dig another tunnel ever again.
 He hates the World Gov with a fierce rage and deep smoldering resentment.
 He wants to leave behind all of the painful memories of now-dead loved ones and get as far away from planet Earth as possible.

 ## Tross Grael Nicolau